niwasawa/opt-layers/README.md

 # opt-layers
-Optional layers for YOLP Yahoo!
-JavaScript Map API
+The opt-layers is optional layers for YOLP Yahoo!
+JavaScript Map API.